-Bills’ McCoy finalizes eviction of ex-girlfriend in Georgia
+Bills GM backs McCoy; eviction of ex-girlfriend finalized

 - Glacier latest US park to be scorched by Western wildfires VIEW

+McCoy has previously denied the allegations, calling them “totally baseless” and “completely false.”

+Cordon is no longer living the home after eviction proceedings were finalized two months after McCoy began them.
+Attorneys for McCoy met with Cordon, her attorney and a mediator Tuesday and then presented an agreement to the Fulton County magistrate judge overseeing the case.

-Cordon was left bloodied after she said an intruder hit her with a gun during a home invasion in the early hours of July 10 at McCoy’s house in Milton, Georgia, where she and her teenage son lived.
+Cordon was left bloodied after she said an intruder hit her with a gun during the home invasion at McCoy’s house in Milton, Georgia, where she and her teenage son lived.
 Police are still investigating and have not identified a suspect.
 McCoy was out of state at the time.

-Cordon’s lawyer Tanya Mitchell Graham told reporters Tuesday after the mediation in the eviction case that finding the person who attacked her client is what is most important at the moment.
+On Tuesday, Cordon’s lawyer Tanya Mitchell Graham told reporters finding the person who attacked her client is what is most important at the moment.

-Cordon filed a lawsuit Friday in Fulton County State Court against McCoy and Tamarcus Porter, who’s described as McCoy’s friend and personal assistant.
+Cordon’s lawsuit names McCoy and Tamarcus Porter, who’s described as McCoy’s friend and personal assistant.

 Without accusing McCoy of playing a role in the home invasion, Cordon accused him of breaching his duty to protect her because he owned the home.
 She also alleged McCoy “permitted a hazardous condition to exist” by having Porter install a new security system and cameras and denying her access to arm the system.

-The suit also alleges that McCoy would “often brutally beat his dog,” and would also “aggressively, physically discipline and beat his young son.”

-McCoy previously said he had no involvement in the home invasion and had no contact with Cordon in months.
-He also said the allegations that he beat his son and dog — posted on social media last month by a person who said she was a friend of Cordon’s — were “totally baseless” and “completely false.”

 A second lawsuit was filed Friday against McCoy and Porter by Elizabeth Donald, who is identified in the lawsuit as a childhood friend of Cordon.
 The suit says the two women are so close they call each other cousins.
 Graham had said in a news release right after the home invasion that Cordon’s cousin was also injured.